isc-projects/kea/doc/sphinx/config-examples.rst

     // reservations list, within the subnet (configuration file).
 If there are
     // no reservations there, the server will try to retrieve reservations
     // from this database.
-    // The database specification can go into one hosts-database entry for
-    // backward compatibility or be listed in hosts-databases list.
+    // The database specification can be listed in hosts-databases list.
       "hosts-databases": [
         {
            "type": "postgresql",